What is Islamic Economics?

 The government serves to keep down activities that are considered non-Islamic such as the black market, gambling, smuggling, and similar activities.
 In addition, the poor have their basic needs fulfilled in terms of basic life necessities such as food, health, and clothing.
 Also, there is a requirement for equal opportunity employment and security so that everyone has a chance to work and prosper.

-According to the Islamic economic system, the Islamic state should run without interest, which means that the financial system does not use interest or Riba as part of the lending procedures when running their banks and financial institutions.
+According to the Islamic economic system, the Islamic state should run without interest, which means that the financial system does note use any type of Riba as part of the lending procedures when running their banks and financial institutions.
 It is one of the key characteristics of the Islamic economic system, and also a fundamental element of an Islamic banking system.

 “O you who have believed, fear Allah and give up what remains [due to you] of interest, if you should be believers.
 And if you do not, then be informed of a war [against you] from Allah and His Messenger.
 But if you repent, you may have your principal – [thus] you do no wrong, nor are you wronged.”